Niranjan421/FACE-TRACKING-SYSTEM/README.md

 2. Surveillance:
     * Face tracking for camera systems to ensure the subject remains centered.
 3. Robotics:
-    * Building human-interactive robots that follow users.
+    * Building human-interactive robots that follow users. :smile:

 <p align="center">(<a href="#readme-top">back to top</a>)</p>